Consult the medication dictionary to quickly obtain detailed information

 In the case of a severe allergic reaction, including anaphylaxis, swift action is necessary.
-An epinephrine (adrenaline) injection is the first front line treatment.

 Once there, medical personnel may administer other treatments to counter the effects of the allergic reaction such as, additional doses of epinephrine, antihistamines, corticosteroids, bronchodilators, etc. All of these treatments are complementary and cannot replace the benefits of the early injection of epinephrine.

 If you have a severe allergy or you are at risk of an anaphylactic reaction, here is some additional advice:

 Don’t hesitate to speak to your pharmacist if you have questions about severe allergies or anaphylaxis.